Struggling with credit card debt? Get your FREE quote today!

 3. Follow these tips to save big on Black Friday

-Once you know exactly which items on your list you need to buy on Black Friday and where, you can start to make your Black Friday plan of attack.
+Once you know exactly which items on your list you need to buy on Black Friday and where, it’s time to plan your Black Friday/Cyber Monday shopping strategy.

 3. Plan ahead.
-Map out the route that lets you start with buying the item most likely to sell out first.
-That way you can ensure you don’t miss out on your must-haves.
-And make sure your shopping route does not require you drive back and forth all over the place to find the best deals.
+Map out the route that lets you start with buying the item most likely to sell out first so you don’t miss out on your must-haves.
+Make sure your shopping route does not require you to drive back and forth all over the place to find the best deals.

 4. Pay attention to the stores that are offering exclusives to their paying members.
 For example, Walmart is offering its paying Walmart+ members early access to online Black Friday events four hours earlier than the scheduled start times throughout November.